What if your portrait was more than just a picture?

 What if it was your voice raised in celebration of who you truly are?

 – DOWN Arrow or scroll down to see more –

 After years of living to please others, afraid to be fully myself, I discovered the joy and freedom of living authentically while celebrating who I am.
-Now, I want to help you grow your courage and capacity to live authentically, to raise your voice, and, especially, in your ability to love and celebrate yourself.
+Now, I want to share how to grow your courage and capacity to live authentically, to raise your voice, and, especially, your ability to love and celebrate yourself.

 Here are some things you might want to know…

 I believe doing what you’re afraid of is more important than doing what you’re good at.